naa986/wp-paypal/wp-paypal/readme.txt

 === Translation ===

-If you are a non-English speaker please help [translate Payment Button for PayPal](https://translate.wordpress.org/projects/wp-plugins/wp-paypal) into your language.
+If you are a non-English speaker please help translate the plugin into your language.

 === Additional PayPal Documentation ===